The 12 Days of Winter Break

 12. Sing holiday songs.
 Nothing is more festive than gathering a group of friends to sing carols and sip on hot apple cider and cocoa.
 Have a terrible singing voice?
 Let loose and belt out your favorite tune in the shower.
 It could invigorate you in a way that a quiet shower just can’t touch.
 “Bellowing in the shower helps release built up stress in the body,” says Fremon-Powell.
 “It can even open up a tight throat.”

-Each of these pampering ideas stand alone, but we encourage you to consider a combo concept: On day one of your winter break, listen to a guided imagery CD.
-On day two, listen to a guided imagery CD and take an aromatherapy bath.
-On day three, listen to a guided imagery CD, take an aromatherapy bath and indulge in a 20-minute power nap.
-Before your vacation is over, you’ll have your very own pamper version of the 12 days of Christmas.
+Each of these pampering ideas stand alone, but we encourage you to consider a combo concept: On day one of your winter break, listen to guided imagery.
+On day two, listen to guided imagery and take an aromatherapy bath.
+On day three, listen to guided imagery, take an aromatherapy bath and indulge in a 20-minute power nap.
+Before your vacation is over, you’ll have your very own pampering version of the 12 days of Christmas.

 Any medical information provided on NEAMB.com, such as text, graphics, images, and other material contained on NEAMB.com (“Health Content”), is for informational purposes only.
 More information.

 Sign up to receive tips about saving for retirement, travel, career and more.